infratographer/identity-api/docs/personas.md

 ## Application

-An application is a program that is able to perform actions on resources within a tenant.
+An application is a program that is able to perform actions on resources within an owner.
 It may or may not also function as a service.

 ## Enterprise